Relativistic slowing down shocks as sources of GRB lag: The mechanism of Cracow acceleration

+We think that the uniform particle momentum scattering within a cone with a small angular opening (\citet{Ostrowski91}) and the approximation $\sim 1/p$ (\citet{Bednarz04}) is a good choice if we do not know the exact form of loop plasma.
+However, the real interaction between accelerating particles and loop plasma is much more complicated.
+The loops are elongated and therefore one should use the complete diffusion tensor rather than $\kappa_\perp/\kappa_\parallel$.
+Most probably, some directions are favoured and momentum changes are not evenly distributed on the small angular opening.

 The numerical calculations involve particles with momenta systematically increasing over several orders of magnitude.
 In order to avoid any energy dependent systematic effect we consider the situation with all spatial and time scales – defined by the diffusion coefficient, the mean time between scatterings and the shock velocity – proportional to the particle gyroradius $r_g$, i.e. to its momentum.
 It means that the results are momentum independent and can be easily scaled to any momentum.
-In particular we will be using the parameter $Q_0=Qp^2$ that determines magnetic field fluctuations UP independently of the value of the momentum.
+In particular we will be using the parameter $Q_0=Qp^2$ that determines the disturbances pattern UP independently of the value of the momentum.

 We have applied the light velocity, $c$, equal to 1 and the time is measured in $r_g/c$ units.
 The plasma UP is hot and the compression is equal to $3U_s^2$, where $U_s$ is the shock velocity in the upstream plasma rest frame.
+We have chosen hot plasma because of subshocks in GBSs as the leading example but a choice of the cold electron-proton plasma, the hot electron-positron plasma etc. is unimportant because the compression differs only slightly.
+Moreover, we postulate loop plasma where the compression is unknown at present.
 The Lorentz factor of the plasma DOWN as seen UP, $\gamma_{ud}$, can be approximated through the formula $\gamma_{ud}=0.71\gamma$.

-Lengths of the magnetic field fluctuations required by Cracow acceleration must be much smaller than the mean time the particle spends UP between shock crossings, $\Delta t_u$, where $\Delta t_u$ is measured in the plasma rest frame.
-It means that the time period in which the particle and a fluctuation interact is much smaller than $\Delta t_u$.
+The mean time the particle spends UP between shock crossings, $\Delta t_u$, is measured in the plasma rest frame.
 For better understanding we give $\Delta t_u$ in radians, for such an angle the particle will turn in the wandering in the homogeneous field.
 The value is the same as in $r_g/c$ units.

 The mean change of the particle momentum direction between the moment when the particle is entering UP and the moment when it is leaving UP is equal to $\Delta\alpha_u$ if measured in the plasma rest frame and $\Delta\alpha_d$ if measured in the downstream plasma rest frame.
 Since upstream of the shock particles momenta are directed almost parallel to the shock velocity we assume that $\Delta\alpha_d\simeq 2\gamma_{ud}\Delta\alpha_u=1.42\gamma\Delta\alpha_u$.